-Remove both left side (gauge side) grip screws with a a 5/64-inch allen wrench and open the flexible wraparound grip.
-It is important to note that the Epiphany's grip screws are shorter than those of an lon, and use of screws that are too long may damage the marker's circuit board.
+Remove both left side (gauge side) grip screws with a #1 phillips scredwriver and open the flexible wraparound grip.
 Remove the battery from the grip frame.
 Grasp the battery in one hand and with the other hand grasp the battery clip by the sides and unplug it from the battery.
-Remove the right side grip frame screws and the flexible grip, as the upper right grip screw may catch on the circuit board, making its removal difficult.